aakulalokesh2007-tech/Library_Management_System/README.md

 ```

 # The Technical Benefits
-.Implementing a digital LMS offers massive advantages over manual tracking.
+* Implementing a digital LMS offers massive advantages over manual tracking.
 It completely eliminates the risk of lost records, provides instant search capabilities, and allows libraries to generate reports on their most popular books or busiest days.
 Furthermore, modern systems can be hosted in the cloud, giving patrons the ability to log in from home, browse the catalog, and reserve books before ever stepping foot in the physical building